thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_2.md

 and every node needs one.
 Every node also has a bounding box (we'll go into why it's a *relative* bounding box later).
 Nearly all of the other attributes are stored as sparse vectors of (attribute type, attribute value) pairs.
-There are currently over 100 different attributes that Chromium can associate with a single accessible node, but most nodes only have 5 - 10 of them set.
+There are currently over 100 different attributes that GTx Browser can associate with a single accessible node, but most nodes only have 5 - 10 of them set.
 Anything unset is treated as having the default value.